lensapp/lens/docs/extensions/guides/ipc.md

 # Inter Process Communication

-A Lens Extension can utilize IPC to send information between its `LensRendererExtension` and its `LensMainExtension`.
+A Lens Extension can utilize IPC to send information between the `renderer` and `main` processes.
 This is useful when wanting to communicate directly within your extension.

 For example, if a user logs into a service that your extension is a facade for and `main` needs to know some information so that you can start syncing items to the `Catalog`, this would be a good way to send that information along.

-IPC channels are blocked off per extension.
+IPC channels are sectioned off per extension.
 Meaning that each extension can only communicate with itself.

-## Types of IPC
+## Types of Communication

-There are two flavours of IPC that are provided:
+There are two flavours of communication that are provided:

-- Event based
+- Event based (IPC)
-- Request based
+- Request based (RPC)

-### Event Based IPC
+### Event Based or IPC

 This is the same as an [Event Emitter](https://nodejs.org/api/events.html#events_class_eventemitter) but is not limited to just one Javascript process.
 This is a good option when you need to report that something has happened but you don't need a response.

 This is a fully two-way form of communication.
-Both `LensMainExtension` and `LensRendererExtension` can do this sort of IPC.
+Both `main` and `renderer` can do this sort of IPC.

-### Request Based IPC
+### Request Based or RPC

-This is more like a Remote Procedure Call (RPC).
+This is more like a Remote Procedure Call (RPC) or Send-Receive-Reply (SRR).
-With this sort of IPC the caller waits for the result from the other side.
+With this sort of communication the caller needs to wait for the result from the other side.
-This is accomplished by returning a `Promise<T>` which needs to be `await`-ed.
+This is accomplished by `await`-ing the returned `Promise<any>`.

 This is a unidirectional form of communication.
-Only `LensRendererExtension` can initiate this kind of request, and only `LensMainExtension` can and respond this this kind of request.
+Only `renderer` can initiate this kind of request, and only `main` can and respond to this kind of request.

 ## Registering IPC Handlers and Listeners